-Pras Michel trial: Who are the key players?
+The trial with A-listers, a Fugee and a fugitive

 Court documents accuse Mr Low of using Mr Michel as a funnel for illegal money - as much as $100m - used in a bid to "obtain foreign access to, and influence with, high-ranking United States government officials for financial benefit".

-Investigators believe that Mr Low's primary aim was to use the money in a bid to help lobby the Trump administration and Justice Department to drop their investigation into Mr Low's involvement in the 1MDB scheme, for which he was ultimately indicted by US prosecutors in 2018.
+Investigators believe Mr Low wanted to use the money to help lobby the Trump administration and Justice Department to drop their investigation into Mr Low's involvement in the 1MDB scheme, for which he was ultimately indicted by US prosecutors in 2018.

 Mr Low is currently a fugitive and believed to be living in China, meaning that Mr Michel will face the charges alone during the trial.